 t is the number of years

-Compound interest has been called the ‘eighth wonder of the world’ by physicist Albert Einstein.
-There are various benefits of compound interest.
+Compound interest was called the ‘eighth wonder of the world’ by physicist Albert Einstein.
+There are various benefits of compound interest such as:

 Compound interest can help you grow your investment exponentially.
 The addition of the accumulated interest in the principal amount for the calculation of interest magnifies the returns from the investment.
 The total corpus increases at a faster pace due to compounding.